NicoloMoretti/barracks/docs/scripting-guide.md

 ## Default constants

-All default constants (parameters definition...) are atuomatically imported.
+All default constants (parameters definition...) are automatically imported.

 There were some missing ones that I had to invent names for (since I couldn't find a convention, and i had to keep the commands type-safe):